Kaushal1011/kaushal1011/README.md

 🌱 I like to code, make music and design stuff.

-🔭 I like to take up newprojects every now and then to explore new set of technologies.
+🔭 I like to take up new projects every now and then to explore new set of technologies.

 💬 I am on [linkedin].